hbokh/awesome-saltstack/README.md

 ## Code

-- [zulily/alkali](https://github.com/zulily/alkali) - A collections of SaltStack states and pillar data that provide just the basics for provisioning Linux instances that may be built upon.
-- [zulily/buoyant](https://github.com/zulily/buoyant) - Leverages docker to provide an alternative to VM-centric SaltStack development environments.
 - [valentin2105/Kubernetes-Saltstack](https://github.com/valentin2105/Kubernetes-Saltstack) - Saltstack recipe to deploy Kubernetes cluster from scratch.
 - [madflojo/masterless-salt-base](https://github.com/madflojo/masterless-salt-base) - Quickly bootstrap a generic(ish) Ubuntu server.
 One that is ready to host Docker containers.